hackdaymanifesto/site/index.markdown

 different from you to check your marketing material through to see if it makes sense and isn't offensive to someone who doesn't share your background.

+### Make assumptions around privacy clear

+Tell people up front what level of privacy they should expect during the event.

+If you allow people to take photographs, tell photographers to respect people's privacy if they do not wish to be photographed: if someone objects to being photographed, they have a right to have that objection taken seriously.

+Sleeping areas should be explicitly marked as no photography as sleeping people are unable to implicitly consent to being photographed by not objecting.

 ### Do not charge attendees

 If developers are willing to donate their time -- which could otherwise be used